lanl/NEONiso/README.md

 Please report any issues you have, bugs found, or enhancement suggestions as issues to this repository.

 ## Citation information:
 A manuscript describing the carbon isotope calibration techniques used in this package has just been accepted at JGR-Biogeosciences (doi: 10.1029/2020JG005862).
 Users of this package should also cite the Zenodo DOI above.
+If you are interested in using code that should provide data identical to that in the JGR-Biogeosciences paper, please install version 0.3 of the package.

 Please also check to ensure that you are compliant with NEON's data citation policy for any products derived from this package: https://www.neonscience.org/data/about-data/data-policies